smg-bg/chess-poc/README.md

-# Pragmatic C# and .NET Course October 2018 Lecture 6 & 7
+# Chess POC

+Heavily simplified Chess game written in C# as console application and only with procedural programming concepts.